Finna-code/IITG2406-T1_JobSched/README.md

 **Dev:** Aman [iitgcs_24061213]

 ## Overview
-IITG2406-01T1_JobScheduler is a distributed job scheduling simulator designed to evaluate multiple scheduling policies across a simulated cluster of worker nodes.
+This program is a distributed job scheduling simulator designed to evaluate multiple scheduling policies across a simulated cluster of worker nodes.
 This system models real-world scheduling scenarios by managing CPU and memory allocation, allowing for performance analysis with various queueing and resource allocation strategies.

 ## System Architecture